Constitution & By-Laws

 Part 3 - Meetings of Members

-11. General meetings of the Association shall be held at the time and place, in accordance with the Society Act, that the Executive Committee decide.
+11. General meetings of the society shall be held at the time and place, in accordance with the Society Act, that the Executive Committee decide.

 13. The Executive Committee may, when they see fit, convene an extraordinary general meeting.
 An extraordinary general meeting may in addition be convened upon deposit with the Secretary of a written requisition stating the purpose thereof and signed by a member cricket league or cricket club or by three (3) members of the Executive Committee in good standing.

-Notice of a general meeting shall specify the place, day and hour of meeting and, in case of special business, the general nature of that business.
+14. (1) Notice of a general meeting shall specify the place, day and hour of meeting and, in case of special business, the general nature of that business;

 Part 4 - Proceedings at General Meetings

-No business other than the election of a Chairman and the adjournment or termination of the meeting shall be conducted at a general meeting at a time when a quorum is not present.
+16. (1) No business other than the election of a chairman and the adjournment or termination of the meeting shall be conducted at a general meeting at a time when a quorum is not present.